 The Ma Yoga Prenatal Certification Program showed me the unbreakable power women have together in a group.
 Most of all, it taught me how to grow and learn from other women.
 Different parts of myself emerged: the powerful woman, the friend, the mother, and the instructor.
 What better place for my heart than in class, guiding and supporting new mamas in their self-discovery?

 A Lasting Impression

-Because of my experience with yoga for pregnancy, my labor and postpartum were amazing.
-I owe it all to my Ma Yoga teachers, students, and the community we built together.
-I could hear their voices in every contraction, keeping my mind focused and maintaining the connection to my body and baby.
+Because of the gifts I receive from being part of a beautiful pregnancy community, my labor and postpartum were amazing.
+I owe it all to my teachers, fellow students, and the community we built together.
+I could hear my teacher’s voice in every contraction, keeping my mind focused and maintaining the connection to my body and baby.

 While the pregnancy itself went smoothly, right after my little girl was born, my body felt torn.
 I felt like I had lost a part of myself and had to struggle to find my center again.
 Consequently, it was a hard and humbling experience.

-Luckily, I was able to bounce back through meditation and the depth of knowledge from this beautiful community of women.
-I can’t thank them enough for the empowerment I felt throughout the whole process.
-Because of Ma Yoga, I found balance and as a result, feel like myself again.
+Luckily, I was able to bounce back right to my pregnancy community which was now a mom community.
+Through meditation and the alignment-based practices that were so familiar and comforting to my body, I was able to slowly find myself again – but a different version.
+I can’t thank my pregnancy community enough for the empowerment I felt throughout the whole process.
+Because of Ma Yoga, I found balance and transformation.